vanessa2808/vanessa2808/README.md

 <summary><h2><img src="https://emojis.slackmojis.com/emojis/images/1453406830/264/success-kid.png?1453406830" align="center"
                 width="28" /> What I currently do</h2></summary>

-- 🔭 I'm working on some secret stuff.
+- 🔭 I'm working on some projects.
-- 🌱 I’m currently learning js libraries and laravel.
+- 🌱 I’m currently learning js libraries/Framework and laravel.
 - 👯 I’m looking to collaborate on Frontend-Web and Backend-Web.
 - 🤔 I’m looking for help with Vue.
 - 💬 Ask me about laravel